 4. Oral employment contact in China is not allowed.

-You must have a Chinese-registered company sign a written labor contract with each of your employees.
+You must have a Chinese-registered company sign a written China labor contract with each of your employees.

 5. Employment contract term in China.

-In most cases, an employer will sign a fixed-term contract with their employee.
+In most cases, an employer will sign a fixed-term contract with their employees in China.
 However, when the contract is renewed for the third time, it is converted into a permanent contract.

 In China, it is more common to sign a two- or three-year contract.